500px/kinesis-stream/README.md

 The `ConsumerConfig` class has methods for accepting raw AWS SDK clients which can be configured.
 If you require very custom configuration, this option is available.

+## Gotchas

+### Checkpointing

+You MUST ensure to mark all in-flight messages as processed.
+The checkpoint tracking component needs to keep track of all in-flight messages and as such, could run out of memory if messages are not marked as processed regularly.

+If you choose to do at-most-once processing, a simple solution is to mark a record as processed as soon as it arrives on the stream.

 ## Required IAM Permissions

 The following IAM permissions are required to use KCL 2.x